LDNinjas/smart-search-control/README.md

 ## Configuration

-1. Navigate to the plugin settings page in your WordPress admin panel.
+1. Navigate to the **Smart Search Control** settings page in your WordPress admin panel.
-2. Configure the search settings according to your preferences, including:
+2. Configure the search settings based on your preferences, including:
     - Selecting which content types to include in the search.
-    - Prioritizing specific fields or content.
+    - Prioritizing specific fields or content for more accurate results.
-    - Enabling or disabling live search suggestions.
-3. Save your changes.
+    - Adding a custom **placeholder, CSS ID,** and **CSS class** for styling and customization.
+3. Select the page where you want to display the search results from the available options or create a new one for this purpose.
+4. Click **Save** to apply your configuration.

 ## Usage

+To use the smart_search_control shortcode, simply insert the following shortcode into your post, page, or widget and provide an existing id associated with a configured search control.
+This will display the smart search form on that page.

+**Example**
 ```php
 [smart_search_control id="123"]
 ```
+In this example, 123 should be replaced with the ID of an existing smart search setup.
+Once added, the corresponding search form will appear on the page and be fully functional.

 ## Frequently Asked Questions